TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 16 Prep.md

 	- [[Felix Duskwood]], written in a cipher familiar to [[Lucian Castemur Duskwood]], older order
 	- [[Theron Ashford]], written without Cipher, and dated for sometime in the last few months
 - On one of the cleaner shelves, the party finds a beautiful-looking bottle with a label that reads "Test Batch 7 – Clungunford Delivery"
+- DC 15 Investigation check: A locked box sealed with a tar-black wax that burns to the touch and displays the mark of [[Talona]].
+It can be opened via magic of a cleric or devotee of [[Talona]] (like [[Brother Merric]] or forced open by powerful tools.
 - The rat statue has a riddle engraved in it.
 Tracing the answer in diseased blood opens the door to the Ratmancer's lair
 	- Riddle:
 		Unseen I kiss the young and old